Hero girls team v2

 Empowering Our Communities

-Focusing on the most significant social and economic issues confronting Northland; programs are specially tailored to key age groups to establish connections, deliver coaching, education, training, and mentoring, that will in turn, drive positive change, build on the pride of Northlanders, and create sustainable opportunities for our rangatahi to have lifelong careers in Northland.
+Focusing on the most significant social and economic issues confronting underrepresented communities; programmes are specially tailored to key age groups to establish connections, deliver coaching, education, training, and mentoring, that drive positive change, build on the pride of communities and create sustainable opportunities for rangatahi.

-These opportunities are not exclusive to Northland Rugby Clubs, they are inclusive of all people, race and creed and are proudly supported by and linked with Northland Iwi’s, schools, hospitals, and businesses.
+These opportunities are inclusive of all people, race and creed and are proudly supported by and linked with iwi, schools, hospitals, and businesses

 Meet our team